waimea-jlerch/200DTD-assesment/Development.md

 ![Alt text](images/flow3.png)

+how to insert image?
+end user prefer desktop use
+add existing events?

 Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

 ### DATE HERE